 - Our elected members

 - Our awards for environmental care

 - Official Information Requests

 We have several maps available online for download or to view that detail the district.
-Our maps include information on properties, fault zones, parking and speed restrictions, rubbish collection routes, tsunami evacuation zones, walking, cycling and dog access maps, water supply project maps and much more.
+Our maps include information on properties, fault zones, parking and speed restrictions, rubbish collection routes, tsunami evacuation zones, walking, riding and dog access maps, water supply project maps and much more.

-Map Viewer (GIS) mapping tool displays aerial photographs, planning information, service utilities, hazard features and contours.
+The Map Viewer (GIS) mapping tool displays aerial photographs, planning information, service utilities, hazard features and contours.
 You can use 'Address Search' to find a particular property.
 The tool can also be used on smartphones.

 District Plan maps are divided into categories for Districtwide and Urban Zones and Features, Rural Subdivision, Natural Hazards, and Aerodrome and Road Hierarchy.

 The Kāpiti Coast has some fantastic off-leash areas where dogs can run and play freely.
 These areas can change from summer to winter, so please make sure you’re aware of the rules before visiting.

 These maps identify summer and winter dog access zones - specifically on and off-leash areas - and areas where no dogs are permitted: